SKholkin/Poincare_AE_recsys/README.md

 - [Code](#code)

 ## Requirements
+In order to launch scripts, you need to install latest JAX version.
-Our code is based on [Rieoptax](https://github.com/SaitejaUtpala/rieoptax) library, which provides JAX implementation of functions optimization on Riemanian Manifolds.
+Also, our code is based on [Rieoptax](https://github.com/SaitejaUtpala/rieoptax) library, which provides JAX implementation of functions optimization on Riemanian Manifolds.

 ## Data
 All training and test data (basically MovieLens dataset) used for trainig AE model can be found in `data` folder.

 ## Code
 Ipynb notebooks can be found in root directory.